ChiperSage/codeigniter_ajax_pagination/index.md

 ### About The Project

-This Apps containt controllers, models and view.
-You can copy then replace on your ci project.
+You can create tables easily, with this project.
+This project contains several files, controllers, models and views.
+All can be copied and pasted into your project.

 ```markdown
 Syntax highlighted code block